brian020305/Christmas-CTF/README.md

 - This Project Built in just 2 days.
 - That's why it's so light and simple.
 - if you want any more update, do your self.

+--
+# Usage

+1. Clone This Project
+2. Modify to "/application/config/database.php" depend on your server
+3. Import "christmasctf2015.sql" to your DB Server
+4. Add Challenge Data to "ctf_challenge" Table.
+5. End